First published 21st February, 2023. Updated 4th October, 2024.

 When a wife rejects her husband, he may worry that the marriage is over or the relationship is doomed – because why else would she not want sex?
 Perhaps he’s not “manly enough”?
 Or she’s started having an affair – because why else would she not want to have sex with you?

-When a wife rejects a wife sexually, it can sometimes cause added worries about being headed towards “lesbian bed death“.
+When a wife rejects a wife sexually, it can sometimes cause added worries about being headed toward “lesbian bed death“.
 This is a kind of mythical phenomenon that in many ways is based on our misconceptions about women not being inherently sexual.

 So – whether you see yourself in the examples above or not, the truth is, even in the face of gendered assumptions – anyone in any romantic relationship faced with sexual rejection feels hurt – regardless of their gender or sexual orientation.